Shopify/polaris/polaris.shopify.com/content/foundations/foundations/about-polaris/index.md

 ### Primitives

 Primitives are the building blocks of the Polaris design system.
-They are the smallest units of the system that represent codified design decisions and reusable visual elements.
-The Polaris design system contains primitive tokens and primitive components that can be combined together to create admin user interfaces.
+They’re the smallest units of the system that represent codified design decisions and reusable visual elements.
+The Polaris design system contains primitive tokens and primitive components that can be combined together to create admin UIs.

 ### Tokens